 The legend of the hand of Fatima

 The Hand of Fatima is also linked to a legend famous in the Islamic world.
-In fact, it is said that Fatima, the daughter of the Prophet Mohammed, was a woman with great faith capable of performing miracles.
+It is said that Fatima, the daughter of the Prophet Mohammed, was a woman with great faith capable of performing miracles.
 But Fatima, together with her husband Ali, is the protagonist of a legend from which the symbol of the eye in the hand was born.
-It is said that one evening, while Fatima was cooking for her husband, she saw him return with a new concubine with whom he would spend the night.
+One evening, Fatima was cooking for her husband, she saw him return with a new concubine with whom he would spend the night.

 Not just a religious symbol

 The hand of Fatima is often worn as a lucky charm, given as a love amulet.
 It is not always considered a religious symbol, quite the contrary.
 It is often given as an amulet to protect the home or to indicate areas where access is limited to women only.
-For many cultures, the central eye in the palm represents the eye of God who takes care of the wearer of the amulet.
+For many cultures, the central eye in the palm represents the eye of God who takes care of the amulet’s wearer.

 Is the Hand of Fatima the same as the hand of Hamsa?

 Yes!
-It’s simply another name for the Hand of Fatima and this other name is more related to the symbolism behind it rather than a religious figure.
+It’s simply another name for the Hand of Fatima, and this other name is more related to its symbolism than a religious figure.
 Hamsa is a term of Arabic origin that means “five”, referring to the 5 fingers of the human hand.

 Hamsa is present in various oriental doctrines, such as Judaism, Islam and Buddhism, with their meanings according to each religion.
 The term Hamsa, or “Hand of Mirian” is used in the Jewish world, but it is known as the “Hand of Fatima” by Muslims and as “Abhaya Mundra” by Buddhists.